 In Wrightwood, I was lucky to stay with a family friend who provided transportation to the store as well as two helpers to deconstruct packaging & restock my food bag.

-Step 4: Shop for all of your Pacific Crest Trail Resupply Food
+Step 4: Shop For All of Your PCT Resupply Food

-By far the best part of planning my resupply.
+By far the best part of planning my PCT resupply was actually doing the shopping.
 I’m the type that likes variety in what I eat and was determined to have variety in my meals on the trail.
-I shopped on Amazon, at Costco, Target, GFS (Gordon Food Service), Minimus, Meijers, and individual vendor websites.
+I shopped Amazon, Costco, Target, GFS (Gordon Food Service), Minimus, Meijers, and individual vendor websites.

 Most people suggest buying more than you think you’ll need.
 You will be burning a ton of calories and will be hungrier than you think.
 I wasn’t too worried about this since I was packing my boxes based on a 15 mile per day average yet planned to do more like 18 miles a day, I felt I’d have more than enough food.